This format will automatically release each module of your course on a weekly basis.

-Go to Automations in the main navigation menu.
-Click on “Create an automation”.
+Go to Workflows in the main navigation menu.

 3. Assign Access Tag

-Add a new action and select “Remove a Tag” in the “Contacts” section.
+Add a new action and select “Send a one-off email”.

-You can customize the welcome email just as for any other ActiveCampaign emails.
+You can customize the welcome email just as for any other Drip emails.

-To add the login information to the email, click on “Personalize”.
+To add the login information to the email, you can use the Drip shortcodes.

-- Password: Select the custom field configured AccessAlly in AccessAlly -> General Settings -> Initial Setup -> System Integration -> Password Field.
+- Password – the password custom field shortcode is based on the password field configured in AccessAlly -> General Settings -> Initial Setup -> System Integration -> Password Field.